garetht/retina-brunch/README.md

       minHeight: 0
 ```

 * `RegExp` **regexp** takes a Coffeescript/Javascript regular expression with **exactly one group** (if you specify more, they will be ignored; if you specify fewer, it will break) specifying the string that distinguishes a Retina file from a normal file.
-By convention, this is normally `@2x`.
+By convention, this is normally `@2x` or `@2X`.
 The name of the normal file will be determined by removing this group.
 The image resizing tool does not support image formats other than those already specified.
 * `String` **path** is the path to your images folder within the `public` folder specified in `config.coffee`, or any directory you want to monitor for files matching the Retina regular expresssion.
 * `Integer` **minHeight** and **minWidth** filter the files which are processed.
 In particular, a file's dimensions needs to be above **both** the minimum height and width for it to be processed.

+Todo
+===
+It would be interesting to add support for sizes greater than `@2x`.
+If one specified `@3x` for example, this would generate both a `@2x` and normal version.